Contents

 Tone

-The tone of your writing significantly impacts how your message is perceived.
-To use adjectives effectively, ensure that the adjectives you choose align with the intended tone.
-For example:
+The tone of your writing affects how your message is perceived.
+Choose adjectives that match your intended tone.

 - Positive Tone: “The beautiful, sunny day invigorated the cheerful crowd.”